 Symptoms Of Leg Cramps

-Cramping may be more noticeable when you sneeze, cough, or change positions while sitting standing, or even lying down.
+Cramping may be more noticeable when you sneeze, cough, or change positions while sitting, standing, or even lying down.
 These spasms can radiate up and down your calves during the day, but they’re usually more noticeable at night, when fatigue and fluid accumulation is more.

-Factors That Can Increase The Possibility Of Leg Cramps
+Factors That Can Increase the Possibility Of Leg Cramps

-- Increased weight– During pregnancy and with weight gain, the lower limbs get stressed due to the added pressure.
+- Increased weight – During pregnancy and with weight gain, the lower limbs get stressed due to the added pressure.

-- Hormones – Pregnancy hormones, (e.g. progesterone) combined with physiological factors increase the tension in muscles and lead to cramps and body aches.
+- Hormones – Pregnancy hormones (e.g. progesterone) combined with physiological factors increase the tension in muscles, and lead to cramps and body aches.

-Treatments To Deal With Pain Of Leg Cramps
+Treatments for Leg Cramps